pranavkumar47/TechStack/Jenkins/README.md

     If your /etc/init.d/jenkins file fails to start Jenkins, edit the /etc/default/jenkins to replace the line ----HTTP_PORT=8080---- with ----HTTP_PORT=8081---- Here, "8081" was chosen but you can put another port available.

+# Post installation setup
+Unlocking Jenkins
+When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.

+Browse to http://localhost(OR)IP:8080 (or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.

+From the Jenkins console log output, copy the automatically-generated alphanumeric password (between the 2 sets of asterisks).

+## Creating the first administrator user
+Finally, after customizing Jenkins with plugins, Jenkins asks you to create your first administrator user.

+When the Create First Admin User page appears, specify the details for your administrator user in the respective fields and click Save and Finish.